manofgod747/Language/README.md

 Symbols are patterns of experience

-The significance of symbols is subjective
+The meaning of symbols is subjective

 This language has letters, words, and sentences